fish-shell/fish-shell/doc_src/cmds/set.rst

 - ``-g`` or ``--global`` causes the specified shell variable to be given a global scope.
 Global variables don't disappear and are available to all functions running in the same shell.
 They can even be modified.

-- ``-U`` or ``--universal`` causes the specified shell variable to be given a universal scope.
-If this option is supplied, the variable will be shared between all the current user's fish instances on the current computer, and will be preserved across restarts of the shell.

 These options control additional variable options:

+- ``-U`` or ``--universal`` causes the specified shell variable to be a universal global.
+This causes the variable's value to be shared between all the current user's fish instances on the current computer, and will be preserved across restarts of the shell.
+Note the ``--universal`` option implies ``--global``.

 - ``-x`` or ``--export`` causes the specified shell variable to be exported to child processes (making it an "environment variable")